Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 1. If you were killing a daemon process — one that runs in the background and provides vital services to the operating system — you might want to kill it and immediately restart it.
 To do that, you could use a SIGHUP signal, which kills and then restarts the process.

-	In this example, you want to kill the process and leave it dead.
+	In this example, you want to kill the process without restarting it.
 Therefore, you want to use the SIGKILL signal, which corresponds to the number 9.
 To that end, grab **bad.py**'s process ID from the `ps -ef` output (it's in the second column) and use the following command to terminate the process, replacing PROCESS_ID with the process ID:

 	```bash
 	kill -9 PROCESS_ID